How We're Celebrating Autism Acceptance Month in 2023

 As parents, we want our children to be happy and carry out their lives feeling capable and accomplished.
-With ASAN as an inspiration and resource, we’ve listed a few areas in which we can work to better support both our neurodiverse and neurotypical communities.
+With organizations like Autism Society of America, Organization for Autism Research, and Autistic Self Advocacy Network as an inspiration and resource, we’ve listed a few areas in which we can work to better support both our neurodiverse and neurotypical communities.

-Inclusion: Kids learn best when surrounded by their peers.
-Separating non-disabled and disabled children only widens the gap of understanding and learning.
+- Inclusion: Kids learn best when surrounded by their peers.
+Separating children with disabilities only widens the gap of understanding and learning!
 Advocating for more inclusive practices in classrooms leads to inclusivity in the workforce, housing communities, and everyday life.

 Housing and everyday responsibilities

 - Housing support: As ASAN says, people with autism “have specific needs when it comes to getting housing.
 We may be sensitive to certain sounds or lighting, need help doing tasks around the house, need assistive technology in the house to help us, or have other support needs.”
 Accessible and inclusive housing will aid people with disabilities when transitioning to adult communities.